akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 3. See their enrichment and consistency grades

 ::: success
-Cherry on the cake: click on `See on the grid` to access a filtered view of your catalog to focus your work on what needs improvements the most!
+The cherry on the cake: click on `See on the grid` to access a filtered view of your catalog to focus your work on what needs most improvements!
 :::